 When you stop to think of it, this is a strange occurrence.
-A person standing alone before a crowd and proclaiming a message from God: it seems outlandish.
+A person standing alone before a crowd and proclaiming a message from God seems outlandish.

 Preaching is not the choice of humankind; it is the choice of God.
 People may analyze its effectiveness, laugh at it, or declare it too old-fashioned to work in modern times, but preaching remains the choice of God.
 It will never lose its power nor fail to accomplish its purpose.
 Preaching is the audible voice of God.
 For the vast majority of us, preaching is the only divine voice we will ever hear.
-While the Lord often impresses hungry people with His words, that is, speaks to them within their spirits in a voice that only they can hear, God proclaims to all humanity His truth, His purpose, and His plan through the voice of the preacher.
+While the Lord often impresses hungry people with His words, that is, speaks to them within their spirits in a voice that only they can hear, God proclaims to all humanity His truth, His purpose, and His plan through the preacher's voice.

 It should not surprise us that preaching is the communication of divine truth through human personality.
 After all, the truth is not a collection of dry, arcane facts.
-The truth is a person who clearly proclaimed, "I am the Truth."
+The truth is a person who clearly proclaims, "I am the Truth."
 To know this person, we must know both the person and the truth.
 Perhaps because He was and is a person, He has chosen through the filter of human personality to proclaim Himself to the world.

-Fads and fashions come and go, opinions and ideas shift like the sands of the Sahara, but the preaching of truth remains constant, unchanged.
+Fads and fashions come and go, and opinions and ideas shift like the sands of the Sahara, but the preaching of truth remains constant, unchanged.
 Each generation feels the need for something new, to find and proclaim a new way.
-The old ways fade and new ways take their place; this is so in almost every human endeavor.
+The old ways fade, and new ways take their place; this is so in almost every human endeavor.
 Even in the church, methods, ideas, fashions in dress, music, worship, visual presentation, architecture, and so many other things change.
 But there are some things that never change; there is a constant that connects each generation throughout the ages, and that constant is the preaching of the Word of God.
 From the Old Testament prophets through John the Baptist to the apostles, we find this common thread.
-We are on familiar ground when we read their sermons because they remind us of the experiences we have every Sunday when we join with our brothers and sisters and hear a preacher preach the gospel.
+We are on familiar ground when we read their sermons because they remind us of our experiences.
+We have every Sunday when we join with our brothers and sisters and hear a preacher preach the gospel.

 Preaching still appeals to the human heart.
-This is remarkable, not only because the act of preaching is thousands of years old, but also because it has, like most things religious, been the target of ever increasing attacks by anti-Christian movements, particularly in popular media and politics.
-Yet in spite of these efforts, it is estimated that between 130 and 150 million Americans go to church every week.
-This number means:
+This is remarkable, not only because the act of preaching is thousands of years old but also because it has, like most things religious, been the target of everincreasing attacks by anti-Christian movements, particularly in popular media and politics.
+Yet despite these efforts, it is estimated that in 2015, 6.8 billion attended church, with an average of 130 million attending each Sunday.